What's commonly heard among birth worker circles is, "You deserve to be paid your worth," and "You have to be paid a living wage."

-That brings up soooo much mental and emotional baggage, doesn't it?
+Does this question bring up any mental and emotional baggage?
 If your rate is too low you're accused of not personally valuing yourself or devaluing the work.
 Too high, with too little experience behind it, and people are crying, "Who do you think you are???"

 This makes it all about you and your self-worth.
 To your core.

 Then there's the living wage argument.
-If you think about it, you're likely still putting a lot of mental and emotional weight on your own perceived value.
+If you think about it, there's still can be a lot of mental and emotional weight on your own perceived value.
 There may be stress around exceeding a certain number of hours as that eats into your hourly rate.
-When you do some calculations based on covering your personal and business expenses, taxes and profit, you may hyperventilate a little when you see how much you'd need to charge to meet that number.
+When you do some calculations based on covering your personal and business expenses, taxes, and profit, you may hyperventilate a little when you see how much you'd need to charge to meet that number.

 This makes it all about you too… your beliefs about money, and again, your self-worth.